Bayou State Periodical Index Databases Newspapers and Magazines

 An index to Louisiana popular periodicals

 This primary source collection offers more than 19,000 American and global news sources, including over 400 current and historical Black publications, to provide a window into African American history, culture, and daily life—as well as the ways the dominant culture has portrayed and perceived people of African descent.
 The sources in this collection covers the time period between pre-Revolution America and the early 21st century.

 General OneFile is a one-stop source for news, magazine, and periodical articles across a wide range of general interest topics and academic disciplines.
 With millions of articles available in both PDF and HTML full-text, General OneFile serves a wide audience of readers.
 This resource requires a valid St. Tammany Parish Library card as a Login ID.
-This resource can be used at school for the 2021-2022 school year.

 Designed specifically for high school libraries, this database contains full text for nearly 500 popular, high school magazines.
 MAS Ultra - School Edition also provides more than 360 full text reference books, 85,670 biographies, 105,786 primary source documents, and an Image Collection of over 502,000 photos, maps & flags, color PDFs and expanded full text backfiles (back to 1975) for key magazines.

 With comprehensive, timely articles and legendary photographs and maps, the magazine documents life on our planet and beyond.
 This resource provides students and researchers of all ages a graphical, easy-to-use method of accessing the wealth of material from National Geographic magazine, along with a cross-searchable collection of National Geographic books, maps, images, and videos.

 Enjoy digital access to The New York Times through the St. Tammany Parish Library!
 You can read and share articles with loved ones, subscribe to your favorite newsletters, search the archive, and download popular NYT apps.